 Tuberculosis is caused by a tiny germ called tubercle bacilli’s.The germ enters into the body through the nose, mouth and windpipe and settles down in the lungs.
 It multiplies by millions and produces small raised spots called tubercles.

 Lowered resistance or devitalisation of the system, however, is the real cause of this disease, brought about mainly by mineral starvation or the tissues of the body due to an inadequate diet.
 The chief mineral concerned is calcium.
 Thus an adequate supply of organic calcium in the system together with organic mineral matter is a sure preventive of the development of tuberculosis.

-Treatment of Tuberculosis by natural home remedies.
+Tuberculosis natural home remedies

 The patient should take complete rest, both mentally and physically.
 Any type of stress will prevent healing.
 Fresh air is always important in curing the disease and the patient should spend most of his time in open air and should sleep in a well ventilated room.
 Sunshine is also essential as tubercle bacilli are rapidly killed by exposure to suprays.
 Sunlight should be applied directly to the exposed body surface and the child-patient should remain in sunshine as much as possible.
 The best results can be obtained if the sunlight can be made to fall directly upon the affected tissues.
 This will not only kill the consumption germ but will also vitalize and energize the body and increase its power of resistance.